Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 ## Inviting Bots
 _IMPORTANT: Bots should only be invited after all human players have joined the game._

 Bots can be invited using the normal "Invite Player" menu within the game.
-Once you send the invite, the bot can take up to 3 minutes to join the game.
+Once you send the invite, the server will send an intial response "cpu_ NOT FOUND".
+This is normal so just press OK.
+After that, the bot can take up to 3 minutes to join the game.

 Below is a table of the bot names to invite:

 | Bot name  | Description |
 | ------------- | ------------- |